Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Introduction

-{\it Introduction}.---The intricate interactions between light and matter allow one to observe drastically different behavior depending on the relative strength of the light-matter coupling.
+The intricate interactions between light and matter allow one to observe drastically different behavior depending on the relative strength of the light-matter coupling.
 In the weak-coupling regime, the losses in the system exceed the light-matter coupling strength, and energy in the system is primarily lost before it has the chance to coherently transfer between the matter and the light.
 Accessing this regime experimentally has allowed for breakthroughs in quantum technologies such as single-photon emitters~\cite{salter_entangled-light-emitting_2010,somaschi_near-optimal_2016,senellart_2017, tomm_2021}.
 Beyond weak-coupling, in the strong-coupling regime the rate of decoherence is smaller than the rate of excitation exchange, allowing for the observation of vacuum Rabi oscillations: the coherent oscillatory exchange of energy between light and matter.
-The strong-coupling regime has helped initiate a second generation of quantum technologies~\cite{buluta2011natural,georgescu2012quantum}.
+The strong-coupling regime has helped initiate a second generation of quantum technologies~\cite{buluta2011natural,georgescu2012quantum}. {See Fig.~\ref{fig:system} for a simple schematic of a typical cavity-QED system with system-bath leakage.}

 Around 2005, the ``ultrastrong-coupling'' (USC) regime was predicted for intersubband polaritons~\cite{ciuti_quantum_2005}.
 This regime is characterized not by still lower rates of decoherence, but by a coupling strength that is a comparable fraction of the bare energies of the system.
 The dimensionless parameter $\eta=g/\omega_0$ (i.e., the cavity-emitter coupling rate divided by the transition frequency) is used to quantify this coupling regime for cavity-QED.
 Typically, USC effects are expected when $\eta \gtrsim 0.1$, at which point the rotating wave approximation (RWA) used in the weak and strong regimes becomes invalid.
 Reported signs of USC emerged in 2009 with experiments involving quantum-well intersubband microcavities~\cite{anappara_signatures_2009}, achieving $\eta \approx 0.11$.
 Terahertz-driven quantum wells have also demonstrated USC effects~\cite{zaks_thz-driven_2011}, and similar effects have been exploited to achieve carrier-wave Rabi flopping with strong optical pulses~\cite{hughes_breakdown_1998,mucke_signatures_2001,ciappina_carrier-wave_2015}.
 To date, many different systems have exhibited USC~\cite{frisk_kockum_ultrastrong_2019,forn-diaz_ultrastrong_2019}.
 Recently, using plasmonic nanoparticle crystals, $\eta = 1.83$ has been achieved, with potential to lead to $\eta = 2.2$~\cite{mueller_deep_2020}.